csswizardry/csswizardry.github.com/_posts/2010-03-02-moving-forward-is-holding-us-back.md

 ### A real life example?

-Anyone with an iPhone will know what I mean—spending any amount of time on an iPhone loading poorly optimised sites is a real grind, and via some sensible optimisation these problems can be easily alleviated.
+Anyone with an iPhone will know what I mean — spending any amount of time on an iPhone loading poorly optimised sites is a real grind, and via some sensible optimisation these problems can be easily alleviated.